 Elizabeth/Theo: "There are things your kind is better off not knowing."
 So I've been taught, which means...
 I mustn't...
 But using THAT for cooking...

-Also invoked by Mitsuru when asked what was the punishment for Mr. Ekoda.
-She simply states "There are things in life you are better of not knowing" in a completly straight face.
+Also invoked by Mitsuru when asked about the punishment for Mr. Ekoda.
+She simply states, "There are things in life you are better off not knowing" with a completely straight face.

 The Bureau's interrogation and torturing techniques in Escape Velocity: Nova are alluded to but never explained.
 All that other characters will say of them is that they are "sickening" and too horrible to describe.
 In one plot line, the player is captured and suffers it first-hand: The game dialogue will only tell you that what you experienced is too awful to remember, and that for the rest of your life whenever you even attempt to recall what you have been through, you will lapse into incoherent, terrified screaming.

 Call Of Cthulhu: Dark Corners Of The Earth has the main character, a private detective, progressively learn more and more of these until he discovers he has been time-switched by the Great Race of Yith (a la A Resection of Time) which contributes to his suicide.

 There exists... something... in Star Control 2 that causes horrible death to anyone who learns about it.
 Maybe.
 This happened to the Androsynth, and to one scientist in your landing party, who read their science notes leading up to the event (except you don't lose a crew member).
 It is repeatedly stated by those in the know that ignorance is the best defense against this thing, as it cannot affect anyone who doesn't know about it.
 A race of Eldritch Abomination aliens - the "fingers" of something else's "hand" - mysteriously appeared nearby around the same time.
 But they don't like it if you ask too much about what happened.